Really Red: Biography

 The 1981 LP "Teaching You The Fear" was re-issued on Empty Records in 2004.

-2015 saw the reissue of all of Really Red's material, as well as unreleased rarities, by the Alternative Tentacles label.
-This release came as a two CD set "Teaching You The Fear: The Complete Collection" and three full length vinyl albums (see below).
+2015 saw the reissue of all of Really Red's material, as well as unreleased rarities, by Alternative Tentacles.
+This release came as a two CD set Teaching You The Fear: The Complete Collection and three full length vinyl albums (see below).

 For years, as well as fronting Really Red, lead singer U-Ron (as Perry Coma) created and hosted the original "Funhouse" radio show, on Pacifica's Houston station KPFT.

 The only member to continue making music has been drummer Bob Weber who did a California tour with the notorious Culturcide and then joined The Anarchitex.
 Both bands were also from Houston Texas.

 2020 saw Teaching You the Fear...
 Again a tribute album released with contributions from bands including Sugar Shack, Verbal Abuse, The Hickoids, Mudhoney, Gary Floyd/Dicks, Jello Biafra, The Bellrays, Darwin's Finches and MDC among many other notable groups.